OPTCG-Trader/tcgTrader/brainstorming.md

 Habit:
 - Encourages regular use as users log new cards they acquire or wish to trade.
-- Users will frequently check for matches, particularly after events, purchases, or booster pack openings.
 - Over time, the app becomes the go-to platform for managing TCG trades and inventory.
+- Future funtionality will have users frequently check for matches, particularly after events, purchases, or booster pack openings.

 Scope:
-- The initial app includes essential features: creating and managing two card lists (trade away and want), location-based trade pairing, and notifications for matches.
+- The initial app includes essential features: creating and managing two card lists (trade away and want), Account creation and management
-- Future iterations could include advanced features like trade value calculators, a rating system for trusted traders, and integration with more APIs for deeper collection insights.
+- Future iterations Will allow players to be matched to trade based on location
-- 20The project is easily defined.
+- The project is easily defined.